Illinois Wesleyan Chapter

 **Room and Board Fees are the same as living on campus due to facility ownership by IWU

 Additional Costs and Fees

 Any unclaimed common area damages in the chapter facility are divided equally among all chapter residents and exterior key holders.
-The 2014-15 total common area damages were $1,070.9.
-The total unclaimed common area damages for 2014-15 were $55.94 per resident.
+The Fall 2017 total common area damages was $80.28.
+The total unclaimed common area damages for Fall 2017 was $6.17 per resident.